FLUX Investors Have Opportunity to Lead Flux Power Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Flux Power Holdings, Inc. ("Flux Power" or the "Company") (NASDAQ: FLUX).
+LOS ANGELES, Dec.
+4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Flux Power Holdings, Inc. ("Flux Power" or the "Company") (NASDAQ: FLUX).

 Class Period: November 11, 2022 – September 30, 2024